 Control Parameter Description Units Typical Scale Value Repeat Y/tY Sets both Y position and texture Y position distances for each repeat of a repeated screen object, typically used with a fixed offset value only, not live control Pixels 0 - use offset value Opacity (Global) Transparency (fade to transparent) of texture on all screen objects 0 - 1.0 0.00390625 Origin X Moves the origin X from the default origin (top left corner) of a screen object.
-This is a sticky control 1 Pixels 0 - use offset value Origin Y Moves the origin Y from the default origin (top left corner) of a screen object.
-This is a sticky control 1 Pixels 0 - use offset value Expand Used to add extra pixels to a screen object's perimeter to allow very small screen objects to better visualized Pixels 0 - use offset value Red Controls Red subtractive color mixing on the screen object 0 - 1.0 0.00390625 Green Controls Green subtractive color mixing on the screen object 0 - 1.0 0.00390625 Blue Controls Blue subtractive color mixing on the screen object 0 - 1.0 0.00390625
+This is a sticky control Pixels 0 - use offset value Origin Y Moves the origin Y from the default origin (top left corner) of a screen object.
+This is a sticky control Pixels 0 - use offset value Expand Used to proportionally scale up a screen object.
+If the screen object is not square, the aspect ratio of the texture will be affected!
+Pixels 0 - use offset value Red Controls Red subtractive color mixing on the screen object 0 - 1.0 0.00390625 Green Controls Green subtractive color mixing on the screen object 0 - 1.0 0.00390625 Blue Controls Blue subtractive color mixing on the screen object 0 - 1.0 0.00390625